 - Your dentist’s recommendations

-During the process of a filling, we will remove the decayed portion of your tooth and fill it with a filling material.
+During the process of a filling, our Northridge dentist will remove the decayed portion of your tooth and fill it with a filling material.
 The filling material can be gold, silver, composite (a mixture of plastic and natural ingredients), or ceramic (porcelain).

 Why Do You Need A Dental Filling?